Edward Brotherton, 1st Baron Brotherton: Political career

-Brotherton was Conservative MP for Wakefield from 1902 to 1910 and again from 1918 to 1922.
+Brotherton was Conservative MP for Wakefield from 1902 to 1910 and again from 1918 to 1922, he became very attached to the town; winning his first seat in parliament under the slogan "a Wakefield man for Wakefield" - despite being from Manchester.
 He was first elected at a by-election in March 1902, after his predecessor Lord Milton (subsequently the 7th Earl Fitzwilliam) inherited a peerage and became a member of the House of Lords.